How to Recognize and Manage High-Functioning Depression

 Handling work pressure with depression

 Work demands and depression create a challenging mix.
-My clients with high functioning depression use much more mental and emotional energy than their coworkers to deliver the same results.
-Here’s what I see in my practice:
+Clients with high functioning depression use much more mental and emotional energy than their coworkers to deliver the same results:

 - Time management becomes harder